dustming/basinmaker/docs/installation.rst

     * r.stream.basins
     * r.stream.snap

-    How to install GRASS GIS addon can be found in How to install GRASS GIS addon can be found in `here <https://github.com/dustming/RoutingTool/wiki/Files/GRASS_GIS_Addons_Install_Instruction.pdf>`_.
+    For new GRASS users, see how to install GRASS GIS addon `here <https://github.com/dustming/RoutingTool/wiki/Files/GRASS_GIS_Addons_Install_Instruction.pdf>`_.

+    If you want to learn how to use GRASS for more than BasinMaker, `this site <https://grass.osgeo.org/download/addons/>`_.  may help you.

 #.
 Test validation